mattwilson02/az-900-azure-fundamentals/src/Cloud concepts.md

 - Applications
 - Identity and infrastructure

 ---

 ### Cloud models

 **Private cloud**: used by a single entity, providing greater control for the country and IT department, as it may hosted from your own datacenter.

+- Organisations have complete control over resources and security
+- Data is not collocated with other organisations data
+- Hardware must be purchased
+- Organisation is responsible for hardware maintenance and updates

-**Public Cloud**: built, controlled and maintained by a third-party cloud provider. (public availability)
+**Public Cloud**: **built, controlled and maintained** by a *third-party* cloud provider. (public availability)

+- No capital expenditures to scale up
+- Applications can be quickly provisioned and de-provisioned
+- Organisations pay only for what they use
+- Organisations don't have complete control over resources and security

+*key difference between private and public is **general public availability***

 **Hybrid Cloud**: uses both in an interconnected environment.
-Private clouds can then surge temporarily, by deploying public cloud resources.
+Private clouds can surge temporarily, by deploying public cloud resources.

+- Flexible
+- Organisations determine where to run applications
+- Organisations control security, compliance or legal requirements

+**Multi Cloud**: use multiple public cloud providers, potentially using different features from each.

+What is **Azure Arc**?

+A set of technologies that helps manage your cloud environment.

+**Azure VMware Solution**: lets you run your VMware workloads in Azure with seamless integration and scalability.

+---

+### Consumption-based model

+**CapEx (Capital Expenditure)**: one-time, up-front to secure tangible resources (building a datacenter)

+**OpEx (Operational Expenditure)**: spending money on products or services over time (signing up for cloud services)

+Cloud computing = Operational Expenditure
+*'You pay for the resources you use'*

+**Benefits of consumption-based model**

+- No upfront cost
+- No need to purchase and manage infra
+- Ability to pay for more resources when needed and stop paying for resources when they aren't needed

+**Reasons for using cloud services**

+- Plan and manage operating costs
+- Run infra more efficiently
+- Scale as business needs change